mariesophiet/master_thesis/docs/performance_results/performance_metrics_guide.md

 ### Memory Benchmarking
 The memory benchmarking tool evaluates how much memory individual PQC cryptographic operations consume when executed on the system.
 This is accomplished by running the `test-kem-mem` and `test-sig-mem` Liboqs tools for each PQC algorithm and its respective operations with the Valgrind Massif profiler.
 Each operation is performed once with the Valgrind Massif profiler to gather peak memory usage and can be tested across multiple runs to ensure consistency.

-The following table describes the memory-related metrics captured during after the  result parsing process has been completed:
+The following table describes the memory-related metrics captured after the result parsing process has been completed:

 | **Metric** | **Description**                                                                 |
 |------------|---------------------------------------------------------------------------------|